HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 A dynacache is merely a cluster aware HashMap.
 That means that if a particular instance of a dynacache changes (say on one cluster member in a WebSphere Application Server cluster), all other cluster members are made aware of that change.

-However, in Kubernetes, there are no Open Liberty clusters.
-All DX Compose instances are running as non-clustered Open Liberty instances.
+However, in Kubernetes, there is no such entity as an OpenLiberty cluster.
+All DX Compose instances are running as non-clustered OpenLiberty instances.
 But the dynacaches in these instances need to know if a dynacache in a particular DX Compose instance running in another pod changes a dynacache value.
 In Kubernetes, this is achieved thru the use a database table named `INVALIDATION_TABLE`.

 By default, the database INVALIDATION_TABLE resides in the the `RELEASE` domain/schema.
 However, there may be use cases whereby this table would be better stored in one of the other 3 domain/schemas (e.g. `JCR`, `COMMUNITY` or `CUSTOMIZATION`).
-Changing the location of this table can (only) be achieved via a properties override in the ConfigService.properties file.
+Changing the domain/schema of this table can (only) be achieved via a properties override in the ConfigService.properties file.
 This is done via a helm upgrade.

 A sample over ride file named `invalidationDomain.yaml` is provided in the directory `/native-kube/install-hcl-dx-deployment/invalidationDomain`.
 Details on the use of this sample file are included below.